mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/deploying-services/creating-services/index.md

 When you define and launch a service, Marathon hands over execution to Mesos.
 Mesos creates a sandbox directory for each task.
 The sandbox directory is a directory on each agent node that acts as an execution environment and contains relevant log files.
 The `stderr` and `stdout` streams are also written to the sandbox directory.

-## Declaring resources in applications
+## Declaring artifacts in applications

-To run any non-trivial application, you typically depend on a collection of resources: files or archives of files.
-To manage resource allocation, Marathon has the concept of URIs (uniform resource identifiers).
+To run any non-trivial application, you typically depend on a collection of artifacts: files or archives of files.
+To configure these artifacts, Marathon allows you to specify one or more URIs (uniform resource identifiers).
 URIs use the [Mesos fetcher](http://mesos.apache.org/documentation/latest/fetcher/) to do the legwork in terms of downloading (and potentially) extracting resources.

 Example: